Nutritional choices play a large role in these conditions.

 However, this stage is only temporary, and these urges for processed foods reside after a period of avoidance.
 Usually, the first week is the hardest, after which the cravings become less and less intense.

 During this time it is essential not to let yourself get hungry.
 Stopping eating processed foods such as sugar and bread isn’t as easy as it sounds.

-Overeat slightly on fat and protein if you have to, because if you have strong hunger pangs while out of the house, then you may give in to temptation.
+Overeat slightly on fat and protein if you have to, because if you feel hungry while out of the house, then you may give in to temptation.

 Also keeping satiating food handy is a very good idea, and cheese, nuts, boiled eggs, and dark chocolate are all good for this purpose.